 Maintenance of existing infrastructure

-Ongoing maintenance to existing creeks and stormwater drainage systems is vital to maintain the hydraulic performance of the drain.
+Ongoing maintenance to existing creeks and stormwater drainage systems is vital to maintain the hydraulic performance of drains.
 Developing and reviewing a regular maintenance schedule for flood prone areas can provide significant benefit during seasonal rains.
-While clearing creek systems does not help always reduce the impact of large flood events, it does help reduce the impact of smaller, more frequent floods.
+While targeted clearing of creek systems does not always help reduce the impact of large flood events, it does help reduce the impact of smaller, more frequent floods.

 Individual flood proofing measures